eakubrakova/MFTI_2023/README.md

-# MFTI_2023
+# MIPT_2023
-Homework for Python course
+Homework for Python course and lecture materials